 During the 2010 Winter Olympics in Vancouver, NBC dropped the authentication requirement and provided unrestricted access when viewers had trouble logging in with their pay-TV accounts.

-This time, the process is simpler and faster, said Michael Bishara, vice president and general manager for TV Everywhere at Buffalo, New York-based Synacor Inc. (SYNC), which is overseeing the login process for about 40 pay-TV systems with 25 million customers.
+This time, the process is simpler and faster, said Michael Bishara, vice president and general manager for TV Everywhere at Buffalo, New York-based Synacor Inc. (SYNC:US), which is overseeing the login process for about 40 pay-TV systems with 25 million customers.

 “The education effort behind this is very smart and very well thought out,” Bishara said in an interview.